aragon/aragon-wiki/docs/dev/apps/finance.md

 Performing a ERC677 `transferAndCall(...)` to the Finance app will also trigger a deposit (intercepted with the `tokenFallback`).
 The data passed as payload to transferAndCall is used directly as the reference for the deposit.

-Given that aragon-core's EtherToken implementation conforms to ERC677, depositing Ether to the Finance app can be done by wrapping the ether using `etherToken.wrap()` and then doing a `transferAndCall(...)` or using the shortcut `wrapAndCall(...)` which performs both actions.
+Given that aragonOS' EtherToken implementation conforms to ERC677, depositing Ether to the Finance app can be done by wrapping the ether using `etherToken.wrap()` and then doing a `transferAndCall(...)` or using the shortcut `wrapAndCall(...)` which performs both actions.

 Please note that this section is subject to change as the [ERC677 discussion](https://github.com/ethereum/EIPs/issues/677) evolves.